 Phoenix: The Garfield St. assembly enjoyed ministry on the regular week nights in March with J. Slabaugh on the subject of the Messiah.
 Also in April, J. Currie and J. McColl gave a few nights of ministry.
 The Sunnyslope assembly received much appreciated ministry during recent months from J. Slabaugh, J. Currie, J. McColl, J. Saword, and A. Kelly.

-East Los Angeles/Panorama City: The Spanish Conference was well attended, with helpful ministry given by D. Alves, T. Baker, D. Thomson, and brethren from Guatemala and Honduras.
+East Los Angeles/Panorama City: The Spanish Conference was well attended, with helpful ministry given by T. Baker, D. Thomson, and brethren from Guatemala and Honduras.
 Glen Baker held two days of English young people’s meetings, allowing room for the Spanish-speaking in the main hall.
 A mother and her son obeyed the Lord in baptism.

 Palm Springs: The visit of J. Currie of Japan was appreciated as he ministered God’s Word for two evenings prior to the Culver City conference.